zchelley/Chelle-s-family-memories/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Repository;Acknowledgements" %}

-## About the Collection
+## About the Repsitory

 Hello wazup!!

-Welcome to Chelle's Family Memories, to look back the
+Welcome to cherished Chelle's Family Memories! to look back the unforgetable moments with love, laughter, and togetherness that define our family's journey through life.

-{% include cb/about_the_about.md %}
+## Acknowlwdgement
+Welcome to my Chelle's Family Memories collection!
+These snapshots capture the moments of joy, love, and togetherness that define our family.
+We extend our heartfelt gratitude to the following individuals whose presence and contributions have enriched our lives and made these memories possible.